polterguy/magic/modules/magic.common/README.md

 }
 ```

-See the _"/modules/magic.todo/"_ folder for more details about how to create your own CRUD modules.
+See the _"/modules/magic.todo/"_ folder for more details about how to create your own modules using _"magic.common"_.